SethRobertson/GitFixUm/0fixup.md

 you are changing the file contents, typically you would modify the working directory and use `git add` as normal.

+Note if you wish to restore a file to a known good state, you can use `git checkout GOODSHA -- path/to/filename`.

 Once the index is in the correct state, then you can run `git commit --amend` to update the last commit.
 Yes, you can use "-a" if you want to avoid the `git add` suggested in the previous paragraph.